alex-litchfield/Social_Computing_CSCI-4967/hw3/README.md

 # Note to Grader:

-There are currently 2 submissions for this assignment in Box, please use this one for grading as it some some updated information.
+There are currently 2 submissions for this assignment in Box, please use this one for grading as it has some updated information.

 During my presentation today (4/17/2025) Professor Strzalkowski asked if I had included metrics for each label within